delpozzo/kamino/README.md

 ### Capture Image

-Enter `1` into the Main Menu selection to capture an image from a drive attached to the system.
+Enter `1` into the Main Menu selection to capture an image of a drive attached to the system.

 A list of available drives will be displayed.
 Choose a `source drive` by entering the corresponding number into the selection prompt.
 In the example below, `/dev/sdg` is selected by entering `5`